saurav193/capstone_BIBA/README.md

 Authors: Saurav Chowdhury, Sirine Chahma, Reiko Okamoto, Tani Barasch

 ## Introduction
-Biba creates a mobile games experience that incorporates outdoor play to get children active.
-Integrating data collected through their app with third-party data, we built a data analysis pipeline and populated a GitHub repository with scripts and well-annotated Jupyter notebook files.
-We hope that our models and supplemental write-ups will provide useful information to Biba and subsequently playground owners and managers, guiding them through the decision-making process surrounding community play spaces.
+Biba creates a mobile game experience that incorporates outdoor play to get children active.
+Integrating data collected through their app with third-party data, we built a data analysis pipeline and populated a GitHub repository with scripts and well-annotated Jupyter Notebook files.
+We hope that our models and supplemental write-ups will provide useful information to Biba and subsequently playground owners and managers, guiding them through the decision-making process around community play spaces.

 ## Report
-Link to the [final report](https://github.com/Z2hMedia/capstone_machine_learning/blob/master/pipenv_instructions.md).
-This report serves four purposes: (1) to help individuals navigate our GitHub repository; (2) to discuss our analysis and findings; (3) to report the performances of selected models; and (4) to identify areas for improvement.
+Link to the [final report](https://github.com/Z2hMedia/capstone_machine_learning/blob/master/doc/internal_report.md).
+This report serves four purposes: (1) to help individuals navigate our GitHub repository; (2) to discuss our analysis and findings; (3) to report the performance of selected models; and (4) to identify areas for improvement.

 ## Usage

 ### To execute each script independently, run these commands in the following order:

 #### Setup
-- Make sure that the data you want to use to train the models is saved in the `/data` repository, with the name `playground_stats.csv`
+- Make sure that the data you want to use to train the models is saved in the `/data` directory, with the name `playground_stats.csv`
 - From the root of the repository, run `pipenv install` followed by `pipenv shell`

 #### Split the data